 The Program on Conducting Archival Research has two components:

-- a week long summer institute on archival research; and
+- a week-long summer institute on archival research; and

 - a Mellon Pre-Doctoral Fellowship in Cold War/Post-1945 International History.

-The Summer Institute on Conducting Archival Research (SICAR) is a five-day seminar in which Ph.D. students receive training in conducting archival research.
+The Summer Institute on Conducting Archival Research (SICAR) is a four-day seminar in which Ph.D. students receive training in conducting archival research.
 Although archival research is an integral part of many academic disciplines, it is virtually never taught at the graduate level.
 In an effort to address this deficiency, the George Washington University began the Summer Institute in 2003.
 SICAR welcomes Ph.D. students from the US and abroad working on international relations and modern history.
-In 2013, the Summer Institute will continue to welcome participants from various disciplines including history, government and politics, international relations, sociology, anthropology, and public policy, as well as area and regional studies.
+In 2014, the Summer Institute will continue to welcome participants from various disciplines including history, government and politics, international relations, sociology, anthropology, and public policy, as well as area and regional studies.
 Preference will be given to students who have defended their dissertation proposal and who are about to embark on archival research.